lfschenone/pixelmural/README.md

 * When selecting a tool like the pencil, and pressing the spacebar, the tool switches to move but then returns.
 * When painting too many pixels, the bucket erases instead of painting!
 There is a bugfix in place that simply limits the amount of pixels that the bucket can paint.
-* The null color is transmitted to the server as an empty string.
+* NULL is transmitted to the server as an empty string.

 Tasks
 -----
 * Zoom locally before loading from the server
 * Zoom with pinch
 * Zoom with the wheel
-* Undoing and then redoing doesn't work perfect

 Tasks if and when there is enough traffic
 -----------------------------------------